Oleggio/five-nines-arch-katas/adrs/ADR-0005 - AI-Based Route Optimization for Rental Vehicles.md

 To ensure governance, traceability, and safe rollout of models, we will apply a **cloud-based Model Control Plane (MCP)** — managing model versions, deployment policies, telemetry, and automated rollback in case of degradation.
 This provides full control of model lifecycles within the cloud environment, ensuring reliability and compliance during continuous updates.

-The design supports modular extension for future contexts such as energy consumption, CO₂ optimization, and conversational GenAI-driven user assistance.
+The design supports modular extension for future contexts such as energy consumption and conversational GenAI-driven user assistance.